Nikita-Belyakov/CLOUD_SNOW_SEGMENTATION/RES_4_KM/README.md

   - `Ranger21_optimizer` can be changed to classical `Adam/AdamW` or sth else (`SGD` etc.)
   - Your Loss function can be modified with gamma in FocalLoss (from SMP) and with beta in a linear combination of Dice and Focal Losses (from SMP)
 - Optional part in the end of that .ipynb file includes function for souping several models weights, saved on different epochs during training process
-- You can soup more or less than 3 models if You wish (it's recomended to soup less than 10 models and use `CosineAnealingLR` scheduler to save models during training loop in different local minima of Your Loss function)
+- You can soup more or less than 3 models if You wish (it's recomended to soup less than 10 models and use `torch.optim.lr_scheduler.CosineAnealingLR` or `torch.optim.lr_scheduler.CosineAnnealingWarmRestarts` scheduler to save models during training loop in different local minima of Your Loss function)

 ## Contacts: